 Co Education at St Aloysius in 2023

 The first catholic co-education secondary college serving the city of Melbourne.

-In 2023 St Aloysius College proudly takes a bold step towards the future, becoming the first Catholic co-education secondary School to serve the vibrant, multi-cultural City of Melbourne.
+In 2023 St Aloysius College proudly takes a bold step towards the future, becoming the first Catholic co-education secondary School within the vibrant, multi-cultural City of Melbourne.
 Co-education will commence with the first intake of Year 7 boys in 2023.
 Subsequent years will continue to welcome boys through the Year 7 intake until St Aloysius becomes fully co-educational towards the end of the decade in 2028.

 This visionary move to co-education is informed by two years of research, led by Mercy Education Ltd and Catholic Education Melbourne in a plan to re-imagine Catholic education for future generations of families living in the City.
 The change continues the 134 year Mercy tradition of responding to local community needs, making an affordable education available to all talented young people, especially families seeking to educate their children together.